kul-optec/C_FBE_algos/README.md

-# draf_panoc
+# Draf_panoc
-draft lib of the panoc algorithm with indicator box
+Draft lib of the panoc algorithm with indicator box.

 ## TODO
-- Matlab interface
+- Matlab recompiled library
 - Python interface
+- C#.NET interface

-# tips
+# Tips

-the -DCMAKE_GENERATOR_PLATFORM=x64 option generates 64 bit visual studio projects
+Check out the Readme in the Matlab folder.
+It explains how to compile/install the matlab interface.